FSLogix profile containers and Azure files

 |OneDrive cloud files||No||No||No||Yes||See notes||See notes||See Notes||Win 10 RS3||No||Not tested on server SKU.
 Back-end storage on Azure depends on sync client.
 Back-end storage on-prem needs a sync client.|

 UPD requires Storage Spaces Direct (S2D) to address performance requirements.
 UPD uses Server Message Block (SMB) protocol.
 It copies the profile to the VM in which the user is being logged.
-UPD with S2D was the solution the RDS team recommended for Windows Virtual Desktop during the preview of the service.
+UPD with S2D is the solution we recommend for Windows Virtual Desktop.

 While S2D clusters achieve the necessary performance, the cost is expensive for enterprise customers, but especially expensive for small and medium business (SMB) customers.
 For this solution, businesses pay for storage disks, along with the cost of the VMs that use the disks for a share.